Freshwater-Initiative/Observatory/README.md

-# Tools for observing the terrestrial and aquatic surfaces of Earth
+# Tools for observing terrestrial and aquatic surfaces of Earth

 "You belong among the wildflowers, you belong somewhere you feel free."
 Tom Petty